-Student Financial Services at Concordia University Texas utilizes the qualitative and quantitative Standards of Academic Progress of the University as listed in the Academic Information Section 4.10 of this catalog.
-In addition to those measurements students must complete their academic program within the federally mandated maximum permissible timeframe (not to exceed 150% of the published length of the program).
-Application of these requirements includes all terms of enrollment, whether or not aid was awarded or received.
+In addition to these measurements, students must complete their academic program within the federally mandated maximum permissible timeframe (not to exceed 150% of the published length of the program).
+Application of both requirements (qualitative/quantitative and maximum length) includes all terms of enrollment, whether or not aid was awarded or received.

-SAP Evaluation
+Student Financial Services SAP Evaluation

-Student Financial Services will evaluate SAP requirements at the end of each term and before aid is disbursed for the following term.
+Student Financial Services will evaluate SAP requirements at the end of each academic term before aid is disbursed for the following term.
 Students who fail to meet SAP requirements will be automatically placed in a warning status for one (1) term.
 Those students are expected to meet SAP requirements by the end of that term or risk being placed on financial aid suspension.
 Students cannot receive federal or state financial aid while on financial aid suspension.
 Students who have experienced documented, extraordinary circumstances that lead to their financial aid suspension may appeal for one (1) additional term of eligibility.

-Financial Aid SAP Appeal Process
+Student Financial Services SAP Appeal Process